 So what is the current situation and do we have a second chance to correct our mistakes?

 As of now, MS has provided solutions to all 3,522 comments that were raised on the specification by various national bodies.
 This gives India time will Feb 25th to study the specifications after which there will be a Ballot Resolution Meeting in Geneva from February 25 – 29.
 Following this conference, the National Bodies will then have 30 days to evaluate their final position on OpenXML as a standard.

 Here’s the community that supports OpenXML: www.openxmlcommunity.org

-I hope when the time comes to finally vote, we stand true to our character of being Indians & embrace all the variety that world has to offer to us.
+I hope when the time comes to finally vote, we stand true to our character of being Indians & embrace all the variety that the world has to offer to us.

 Office Open XML Formats

 The Open Document Format (ODF) proponents are opposing OOXML on the grounds that ‘multiple standards’ are not advisable.
-While Microsoft has been accused of influencing NGOs and Govt officials on their stand; its opponents havent really been lagging in this respect.
-Which way will the die be cast ?
+While Microsoft has been accused of influencing NGOs and Govt officials on their stand; its opponents haven’t really been lagging in this respect.
+Which way will the die be cast?
 Which way should the die be cast?

 Microsoft Senior Vice President Chris Capossela has just released a public statement, relative to the Open XML standards process.
-In this message, Capossela offers perspective on the rationale behind standardization for Open XML, the benefits afforded to the broader industry that is actively implementing the current Ecma specification, and Microsoft’s commitment to support the enhancements made to the current ISO specification under review.
+In this message, Capossela offers perspective on the rationale behind standardization for Open XML, the benefits afforded to the broader industry that is actively implementing the current Ecma specification, and Microsoft’s commitment to supporting the enhancements made to the current ISO specification under review.

 Microsoft relinquished the formal ownership of the formats, in Nov 15th, 2005, to Ecma International.
 The Co-sponsors have been Apple, Barclays Capital, BP, British Library, Essilor, Intel Corporation, Microsoft Corporation, NextPage Inc., Statoil ASA, Toshiba.